masasam/dotfiles/README.md

 - Those that can not be opened but need to protect data

-   Sylpheed configuration file and mail data etc.
+   Secret configuration file and mail data etc.

 # Arch Linux install